IRTF-HRPC/drafts/draft-feminism.md

         * Unauthorized use of photos

 ### 4.3.
 Anonymity
+While anonymity is never just about technical issues but users protection activities, it becomes more necessary to strenghten the design and functionality of networks, by default.

  * Right to anonymity
  * Enables other rights like freedom of expression